WBOR-91-1-FM/wbor-studio-dashboard/README.md

     - Summer: shining run rays
     - Spring: occasional rain with sun
     - Winter: snow
   - Make Nathan Fielder pop up sometimes (at a random time, for a random amount of time, saying something random, e.g. "Hey.
-I'm proud of you.")
+I'm proud of you").
+Same with the scary face (make that one window which picks one of those at random times).
   - Avoid screen burn-in somehow on non-dynamic parts of the screen (ideas below):
     - Shut off at night (or just for a few hours)
     - Screensavers